Mann-Whitney U test

 - Observations are independent of each other

-- Observations should be continous or ordinal (e.g. Likert item data)
+- Observations should be continuous or ordinal (e.g. Likert item data)

 Mann-Whitney U test Hypotheses